If you're like me, you take a lot of trips to the grocery store. It's where they keep the food! 🙂

 For a limited time, you can get $10 when you download the app with my referral and redeem a rebate within 7 days. (and then once you do that, you start unlocking other bonuses like $2 for redeeming 5 rebates)

-When you sign up, you answer a single survey to assess availability and then, when available, are issued a scanner. (or access to their mobile app).
+When you sign up, you answer a single survey to assess the availability.
+You are issued a scanner if they're available (or access to their mobile app).
 All you have to do is scan all of your purchases and you'll earn rewards.

-In addition to scanning your purchases, you can also earn rewards answering surveys on your shopping habits, the meals you eat, etc.
+Besides scanning your purchases, you can earn rewards for answering surveys about shopping habits, meals, etc.

 They recently partnered with Visa to give you cash back on a litany of purchases: